Screening of “Boy Erased”

 Biographical drama by Joel Edgerton, 2018, running time: 115 min

-Jared Eamons, son of a small-town Baptist minister, is forced by his parents to undergo conversion therapy after coming out as gay.
+Jared Eamons, the son of a Baptist pastor in a small American town, is forced by his parents to undergo conversion therapy after revealing his homosexuality.
 Placed in a religious center supposed to "cure" young homosexuals, Jared is confronted with brutal methods and intense psychological pressure.
 The film traces his struggle to remain true to himself in the face of intolerance, while exploring family tensions and the devastation caused by conversion therapy.

-- Pamela Diane Alexi, conversion therapy survivor, author of the autobiographical novel Désobéir aux Dieux, film-maker and member of the "Rien à guérir" collective.
+– Pamela Diane Alexi, survivor of conversion therapy, author of the autobiographical novel Désobéir aux Dieux(Disobeying the Gods), director, and member of the collective “Rien à guérir” (Nothing to Cure).

-The university libraries will be present before and after the screening, with a thematic selection of books available to borrow.
+University libraries will be present before and after the screening, with a selection of books on the theme available for loan.

-The LGBT+ association Narval UM will also be manning an information stand at the same times.
+The LGBT+ association Narval UM will also have an information stand open during the same times.

 A moment of conviviality will bring the evening to a close.